Inference on causal and structural parameters using many moment inequalities: Critical values

 \subsection{Three-step method}

 In empirical studies based on moment inequalities, one typically has inequalities of the form

-where $\xi$ is a vector of random variables, $\theta\in \mathbb{R}$ a vector of parameters, and $g_1,\dots,g_p$ a set of (known) functions.
+where $\xi$ is a vector of random variables from a distribution denoted by $\mathcal L_{\xi}$, $\theta = (\theta_{1},\dots,\theta_{r})^{T}$ is a vector of parameters in $\mathbb{R}^r$, and $g_1,\dots,g_p$ a set of (known) functions.
 In these studies, inequalities (\ref{eq: null hypothesis})-(\ref{eq: alternative hypothesis}) arise when one tests the null hypothesis $\theta=\theta_0$ against the alternative $\theta\neq \theta_0$ on the i.i.d. data $\xi_1,\dots,\xi_n$ by setting $X_{i j}:=g_j(\xi_i,\theta_0)$ and $\mu_j:=\Ep[X_{1 j}]$.
 So far in this section, we showed how to increase power of such tests by employing inequality selection procedures that allow the researcher to drop uninformative inequalities, that is inequalities $j$ with $\mu_j<0$ if $\mu_j$ is not too close to 0.
-In this subsection, we seek to combine these selection procedures with another selection procedure that is suitable for the model (\ref{eq: alternative setting}) and that can increase local power of the test of $\theta=\theta_0$ by dropping {\em weakly informative} inequalities, that is inequalities $j$ with the function $\theta\mapsto\Ep[g_j(\xi,\theta)]$ being flat or nearly flat around $\theta=\theta_0$.
-When the tested value $\theta_0$ is close to some $\theta$ satisfying (\ref{eq: alternative setting}), such inequalities can only provide a weak signal of violation of the hypothesis $\theta=\theta_0$ in the sense that they have $\mu_j\approx 0$.
+In this subsection, we seek to combine these selection procedures with another selection procedure that is suitable for the model (\ref{eq: alternative setting}) and that can substantially increase local power of the test of $\theta=\theta_0$ by dropping {\em weakly informative} inequalities, that is inequalities $j$ with the function $\theta\mapsto\Ep[g_j(\xi,\theta)]$ being flat or nearly flat around $\theta=\theta_0$.
+When the tested value $\theta_0$ is close to some $\theta$ satisfying (\ref{eq: alternative setting}), such inequalities can only provide a weak signal of violation of the hypothesis $\theta=\theta_0$ in the sense that they have $\mu_j\approx 0$, and so it is useful to drop them.
 For brevity of the paper, we only consider weakly informative inequality selection based on the MB and EB methods and note that similar results can be obtained for the self-normalized method.
+Also, we only consider the case when the functions $\theta\mapsto g_j(\xi,\theta)$ are almost surely continuously differentiable, and leave the extension to non-differentiable functions to future work.

 We start with preparing necessary notation.
 Let $\xi_1,\dots,\xi_n$ be a sample of observations from the distribution of $\xi$.
 Suppose that we are interested in testing the null hypothesis